sblundy/gradle-dependency-management-plugin/README.md

 Usage
 -----------------------------------

 The dependency definitions are defined in the `dependencyManagement` block.
-Normally, it'll be in the root project, but it can be in any of the user module's parents, even the user module itself.
+Normally, it'll be in the root project, but it can be in any of the user module's parents, even the user module itself. `dependencyManagement` block in sub-modules have a hierarchical relationship with any in their parents and can be used to overriding individual dependency configurations.

 *$PROJECT_HOME/build.gradle*
 ```groovy